mjpitz/emc/README.md

 # emc

-_The minimally declarative service catalog._
+_The minimal, declarative service catalog._

 Pronounced "MC" as in the master of ceremonies.